Since 2001, CAPSC has acted as an independent voice for parents and school councils on issues in education.

 CAPSC requests that the CBE invest in the technology and training recommended in the independent technical review, and that Alberta Learning provide additional short-term funding to support transportation of special needs students in the CBE system.

 Improving public consultation on issues affecting Alberta’s largest public school system is a step in the right direction.
-Recently, the CBE brought forward six possible scenarios to manage the gap in transportation funding, with cost to parents ranging from the existing $300 up to $750 per student.
+Recently, the CBE brought forward six possible scenarios to manage the gap in transportation funding.
+On May 31, 2016/17 transportation fees and strategy were announced.
+Parents will pay $335 per student, keeping costs manageable, but walk distances of 1.6 km for young students will remain, along with a reintroduction of congregated stops.

-All of the scenarios were designed to fit the limitations of budget allotted to transportation.
+All of the scenarios presented to the public in early May were designed to fit the limitations of budget allotted to transportation.
 As a result, all compromise service or require higher fees from families, but provide minimal benefit.
-If one of these models is implemented, we anticipate that even more families will choose to drive, reducing the number of students paying into the system and making it even less viable.
+With the current plan, we anticipate that more families must drive, reducing the number of students paying into the system and making it even less viable.
 Traffic congestion and impact on the environment will continue.
 Read CAPSC’s full recommendation here.

 About the Alberta Fires